 HttpOnly and Secure cookies

 HttpOnly and Secure cookies are additional security features that can be used to prevent XSS attacks.
 HttpOnly cookies cannot be accessed by JavaScript, preventing attackers from stealing authentication cookies using XSS.
-Secure cookies can only be transmitted over HTTPS, ensuring that they are not intercepted by attackers.
+Secure cookies can only be transmitted over HTTPS, ensuring attackers do not intercept them.

 For example, you can set HttpOnly and Secure cookies as follows: